ankurp/Dollar/README.md

 **`$.range`**|Creates an array of numbers (positive and/or negative) progressing from start up to but not including end.
 **`$.sequence`**|Creates an array of an arbitrary sequence.
 Especially useful with builtin ranges.
 **`$.remove`**|Removes all elements from an array that the callback returns true.
+**`$.slice`**|Slices the array based on the start and end position.
+If an end position is not specified it will slice till the end of the array.
 **`$.sortedIndex`**|Gives the smallest index at which a value should be inserted into a given the array is sorted.
 **`$.union`**|Creates an array of unique values, in order, of the provided arrays.
 **`$.uniq`**|Creates a duplicate-value-free version of an array.